araymond6/araymond6/README.md

 - I am currently studying at 42 Québec, a school created specifically for programming.
 - I am looking to perfect myself in C, C++, Python and eventually more!
 - You can find on this page projects that come from the school, as well as personal projects.
-- I have a particular interest for video games, so I wish to enter the video game industry soon.
+- I have a particular interest for video games, so I wish to get an internship in games soon.

 <!--
 **araymond6/araymond6** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.